keymanapp/keyman/developer/docs/help/reference/file-types/kps.md

 ### GitHub

 A reference to a resource located on GitHub.
-The resource must be resolved to a permanent URL.
-If the `<Name>` field is omitted, the compiler will return an error, reporting the URL it discovers, so the author should be able to paste that URL in.
+The resource must be resolvable to a permanent URL.
+If the `<Name>` field is missing, the compiler will return an error, reporting the URL it discovers, so the author should be able to paste that URL in.